-Oh, you can also buy penis shaped waffles, hot dogs and ice pops, but I was travelling alone and while I’ll do many things solo for this blog that put me out of my comfort zone, eating a phallic ice cream with no-one to laugh with just seemed a bit sad!
+Oh, you can also buy penis shaped waffles, hot dogs and ice pops, but I was travelling alone and while I’ll do many things for this blog that put me out of my comfort zone (like drinking on a helipad), eating a phallic ice cream with no-one to laugh with just seemed a bit sad!

 Where to Win a Penis: Shilin Night Market had the most games, but they were in the arcade at Raohe too.

-I had limited time in Taipei and just wanted to wander the city so the obvious tourist sights weren’t top of my list of things to do, but I was really glad I found time to visit Chiang Kai-shek Memorial Hall – the monument erected to the former leader.
+With limited time in Taipei, the obvious tourist sights weren’t top of my must-see list, I was looking for more unique things to do, but I was really glad I found time to visit Chiang Kai-shek Memorial Hall – the monument erected to the former leader.

 The hall itself was interesting, but the gate outside it blew me away.

-Pictures don’t do justice to its scale (it’s 30 metres high and 80 metres wide and that’s only a tiny bit of it below) – and until I went there I also had no idea of its brilliant name.
-It’s known as The Gate of Great Centrality and Perfect Uprightness.
+Pictures don’t do justice to its scale (it’s 30 metres high and 80 metres wide and that’s only a tiny bit of it below) – and until I went there I also had no idea of its brilliant name; The Gate of Great Centrality and Perfect Uprightness.
 That makes me extraordinarily happy.

 How to Get There.
 Take the green or red metro Chiang Kai-shek Memorial Hall: If you do walk though be very careful when you put this in google maps.
-I decided to walk from my hotel only to discover after about 45 minutes strolling that there is a very similarly named lecture hall at Taipei University.
+I walked from my hotel only to discover after about 45 minutes strolling that there is a very similarly named lecture hall at Taipei University.
 Do not make this mistake – it’s annoying!

 I’d always said there were two things in life I would never eat – brains and intestines.
-But after a trip earlier this year saw me eating brains twice in a week, I decided I might as well conquer the last hurdle too – and the famed Ay-Chung Flour Rice Noodle in Ximending gave me a chance.
+But after a trip to Bangkok earlier this year saw me eating brains twice in a week I decided I might as well conquer the last hurdle too – and the famed Ay-Chung Flour Rice Noodle in Ximending gave me a chance.

-The stand was easy to find – look for the huge number of slurping people.
+The stand is easy to find – look for the huge queue and a massive number of slurping people.

 30TD ( £1 or AUD$1.25) bought me a small bowl and liberally dousing it with chilli oil I tucked in.